Since

 its inception the institute

-accounts reveal pirates and
+accounts reveal pirates,

-fiercely pursued members of the tribe on the grounds their alleged
+fiercely pursued tribe members alleged

 were

 destroyed.
-Similar stories reveal the horror faced throughout the USA
+Similar stories reveal the horror faced throughout the

-which remains a core thrust of this Institute.
+thrust of this Institute.
 So let's consider the:

 High-level exploitation of

-American Tribes in the Third Millennium,
+American Tribes in the Second and Third Millennium,

 which led to

-Criminal interference with
+interference with

 Tribal practices and income sources,